We Are Israel Blog

 Therefore render to Caesar the things that are Caesar’s, and to Elohim the things that are Elohim’s.”
 (Mat 22:21)

 Most people just assume that Yeshua did render to Caesar the tribute money.
 This idea is very troubling to me because I see many times where a story in the New Testament has been twisted 180 degrees out of sync to justify the harlotry to which our own hearts and eyes are inclined.
-As I have stated in the past, this is why YHVH’s men wear tzitzit.
+As I have stated in the past, this is why Israel’s seed [a.k.a. “the sons of Israel, and much worse, “the children of Israel”] wear tzitzit.

-Again YHVH spoke to Moses, saying, “Speak to the sons of Israel: Tell them to make tassels on the corners of their garments throughout their generations, and to put a blue thread in the tassels of the corners.
-And you shall have the tassel, that you may look upon it and remember all the commandments of YHVH and do them, and that you may not follow the harlotry to which your own heart and your own eyes are inclined, and that you may remember and do all My commandments, and be holy for your God.
+Again Yehovah spoke to Moses, saying, “Speak to Israel’s seed: tell them to make tassels on the corners of their garments throughout their generations, and to put a blue thread in the tassels of the corners.
+And you shall have the tassel, that you may look upon it and remember all the commandments of Yehovah and do them, and that you may not follow the harlotry to which your own heart and your own eyes are inclined, and that you may remember and do all My commandments, and be holy for your God.
 (Num 15:37-41

 So did Yeshua render to Caesar the tribute money?
 What is tribute anyway?
 Webster’s 1828 dictionary defines tribute this way.